runeh/tirbi/README.md

 - [x] Maybe get rid of envalid again?
 Or pass cli stuff into it?
 - [x] Rename fileStorage to cacheStorage?
 - [x] Make the other methods on storage allowed to return promises
+- [-] Throw handling is weird
+- [-] Don't use URIs for storage that isn't URIs?
+- [-] Pretty output cli option
+- [-] Use custom errors when throwing?